tomjoht/learnapidoc/_docs/exploring_other_apis/docapis_aerisweather_example.md

 To get the `windSpeedMPH`, you would access it through dot notation like this: `data.response.ob.windSpeedMPH`.

 To add a little variety to the code samples, here's one that's a bit different.
-We get the value for the `data.response.ob.windSpeedMPH` and then assign the variable based on a condition.
+We get the value for the `data.response.ob.windSpeedMPH` and assign the variable based on a condition.
 The variable then gets appended to the page.
 See if you can understand this code logic by following the if-else condition:

 ```html
 <html>